leojhernandez/CIS-3920-STA-3155/README.md

 # R for Programming
-A repository for a Data Mining class that I took during the Fall 2018 semester at Baruch College
+A repository for a Data Mining and Forecasting and Regression class.